 The Best Business Advice a 70-Year-Old Ever Gave You

 We happen to love those articles floating around the Internet titled, “the advice I’d give my twenty-year-old self.”
 If only we knew then what we know now, right?!
 One of those articles made us think: what advice would a non-retired 70-year-old businesswoman give us?
-So we walked over to ask our founder, Carol Goldman, who still works in our bakery at age 70, what she thinks the keys to success are in business.
-Here’s her advice:
+So we walked over to ask Carol’s Cookies founder, Carol Goldman, who still works in our bakery at age 70, what she thinks the keys to success are in business.

 Which piece of Carol’s advice do you think is most powerful?
 What do you hope to look back on your career and say?